harigsr1998/Frontend-Mentor-Challenge-2/README.md

 Once again I encountered the issue of the the body never achieving a width of 375px exactly.
 It would always be 375.2px.
 However, due to the difference in how I configured @mdeia queries this did not create a problem this time.
 Another aspect is the tricky solution I had to implement, which I have shown above.
 I doubt if that is the right or straight way to do it and I wonder if there exists better or different solutions that I haven't learnt yet.
 I would love to explore more in this area.

 The resources for this challenge also included some images as .svg files, fonts as .ttf files and some data as a .json file.
-I integrated the .svg and .json files into the webpage by directly by typing in their code and linked the fonts from Google Fonts.
+I integrated the .svg and .json files into the webpage by directly typing in their code and linked the fonts from Google Fonts.
 In the future I would like to learn to integrate these resources by linking them and not typing in the code.

 ### Useful resources